Vendors are key partners who can help you prepare

 on-demand webinar, ICD-10 Now!
 How and Why? examines everything

 physicians need to know and do to prepare for ICD-10.
-Our Complete ICD-10 Implementation Solution toolkit comes
+For additional education on ICD-10, go to the TMA Education Center.

 can direct questions related to EHRs and other office technologies to TMA's Health